Join the Michigan Sugar Company team

 “This company is resourceful and if you have an idea and suggest something new, they’re more than willing to listen and look at options.
 Your voice is heard.”

 Roger Yates of Caro

 When he’s not at work, you might find Roger on a local baseball field, where he is a volunteer coach for two different teams.
 Roger and his wife Deanna have two children and he said Michigan Sugar Company provides him the opportunity to have a healthy work-life balance.
-He started with the company in 2011 as a sample carrier in the laboratory in Caro.
-He went on to work as a sweeper, pellet mill operator, loader operator and house leader before taking his current position in 2014.
-He is on track to take his journeyman’s test this fall.
+He started with the company in 2011 as a sample carrier in the laboratory in Caro and has gone on to work in a variety of other positions.

 “Michigan Sugar Company paid for me to earn my associate’s degree from Delta College as an industrial electrician.
 They paid for my school and my mileage; I didn’t have to pay anything out of pocket.
 For them to do that was great.
 It shows that if you’re willing to work for it, the company will invest in you.”

 James Heckroth of Caro

 When James is off duty from his job at Michigan Sugar Company, he is on duty as a volunteer firefighter for the City of Caro Fire Department.
 James joined the department in 2004 and now serves as captain.
 A 2002 graduate of Caro High School, James and his wife Amanda have two children.
 He joined Michigan Sugar Company in 2010 as a sugar end sweeper and later worked as a factory sweeper, yard leader, boiler house operator and shift maintenance crew leader.

 “The people I work with are basically like family.
 A lot of us have become very good friends and we spend time together outside of work.
 As for my own family, Michigan Sugar Company has provided us with opportunities and the ability to be financially stable.”